 - Seek prenatal care even if it is not with your usual provider.

-- Make sure health care providers know about any special needs or health problems that you have, as well as any medicines you might be taking (both over- the-counter and prescription).
+- Ensure health care providers know about any special needs or health problems that you have, as well as any medicines you might be taking (both over-the-counter and prescription).

-- If checking into a shelter or temporary housing, tell the staff you are pregnant or if you think you might be pregnant.
+- If checking into a shelter or temporary housing, tell the pregnant staff or if you think you might be pregnant.
 Tell the staff if you know of any special needs or health problems you or your family have.

 - If you have your prenatal vitamins or other medicines with you, take them as directed.
 If your young infant needs the prescription or over-the-counter medicine, and you have them, give them as directed.